Laguna Beach, California: Geography

 Laguna Beach is part of the Los Angeles metropolitan area.
 According to the United States Census Bureau, Laguna Beach has a total area of 25.4 km2, of which 22.9 km2 are land and 2.5 km2 are covered by water.
 Its coastline is 7 mi long and includes 27 beaches and coves.
 It is bordered by the Pacific Ocean on the southwest, Crystal Cove State Park on the northwest, Laguna Woods on the northeast, Aliso Viejo and Laguna Niguel on the east, and Dana Point on the southeast.
 It also borders the unincorporated community of Emerald Bay, which divides the northernmost part of its coastline (Irvine Cove) from the rest of the city's coast.

 The land in and around Laguna Beach rises quickly from the shoreline into the hills and canyons of the San Joaquin Hills.
 The town's highest point, at an elevation of 1007 ft, is Temple Hill in the Top of the World neighborhood.
 Because of its hilly topography and surrounding parklands, few roads run into or out of town; only the Coast Highway connecting to Newport Beach to the northwest and to Dana Point to the south, and State Route 133 crossing the hills in a northeastern direction through Laguna Canyon.
 Parts of Laguna Beach border the Aliso/Wood Canyons Regional Park.

 The natural landscape of beaches, rocky bluffs, and craggy canyons have been noted as sources of inspiration for plein air painters and landscape photographers who have settled in the Laguna Beach since the early 1900s.
 The hills also are known internationally for mountain biking.
 Laguna Coast Wilderness Park is a 7,000 acre wilderness area in the hills surrounding Laguna Beach.
 This park features coastal canyons, ridgeline views, and the only natural lakes in Orange County.
 Wildlife that can be found on Laguna Beach includes the Lined Shore Crab, Black Oystercatchers, Barred Sand Bass, Spiny Lobsters and the Great White Egret.
+Due to the numerous steep cliffs, landslides have occurred in Laguna Beach.
+One incident occurred on Jan 31, 2025 and resulted in temporary closure of Thousand Steps Beach.

+Biogeography

+The most common native species: Red Sand Verbena, Pink Sand Verbena, and Big Leaf Maple.